Welcome to our roundup of the five best 10 person tents!

 Are these tents easy to carry?

-Whilst these tents are all easy to carry if you’re going car camping, they will not be good for backpacking.
+Whilst these tents are all easy to carry if you’re going car camping, they are not good backpacking tents.

-They are too heavy and awkward for backpacking.
-If you have a big group planning a backpacking trip, then you are better getting lots of small tents rather than one big one.
+The tents are too heavy and awkward for backpacking.
+If your family is planning a backpacking trip, then you are better getting lots of small tents rather than one big one.

-Which of these tents can stand up to harsh weather conditions and which ones are better suited to fair weather camping?
+Which of these tents can stand up to harsh rain and wind?
+And which tents are better suited to fair weather camping?

-Unless you’re camping in the desert, you’re likely to experience rainfall at one point or another of your trip.
-A good tent with top rainfly and well-built seams and floors generally keep you safe and dry in light rain, even if the tent is not rated as completely waterproof.
+Unless you’re camping in the desert, you’re likely to experience rain at one point or another of your trip.
+Good tents with a rainfly, well-built seams and floors generally keep you safe and dry in light rain, even if the tents are not rated as completely waterproof.

-The best 10 person tents for water-resistance in our review are the Teton Sports Sierra and NTK Larami GT.
-If you know you’re camping in cold and possibly rainy weather and want to be sure you’ll remain dry through the night, these are your top picks.
+The best 10 person tents for water-resistance in our review are the Teton Sports Sierra and NTK Larami GT tents.
+If you know you’re camping in cold and possibly rainy weather and want to be sure you’ll remain dry through the night, these are the top tents for you.

-Coleman tent models such as the WeatherMaster are generally water-resistant and good for light rain, but they’ll likely need some sealant in the seams to withstand heavy storms.
+Coleman tent models such as the WeatherMaster tent are generally rated as water-resistant and good for light rain, but these tents will likely need some sealant in the seams to withstand heavy rain.
+Without sealant there is always a risk that water could start leaking in from the bottom of the tent in heavy rain.

-Designed to deal with tropical climates in South America, the NTK has excellent ventilation to help circulate cool air into the tent and push damp, warm air out even when it’s raining.
+The NTK tent is designed to deal with tropical climates in South America.
+This means the tent has excellent ventilation to help circulate cool air and push damp, warm air out even when it’s raining.

 Some of these tents include an electric access port or e-cable port that allows power to be brought into the tent for AC units.
-The TETON has an electric cable port to help keep you cool in the summer.
+The TETON tent has an electric cable port to help keep the family cool in the summer.

-With the NanoFlex fiberglass poles, this tent is capable of withstanding windy weather.
+This tent is capable of withstanding windy weather with its NanoFlex fiberglass poles.
 And if you do run into a problem with the tent in the wind, NTK offer a lifetime warranty on their poles in case of bending in the wind.

 Cooling off in the summer sun

-With the Dark Room Technology to block light and heat from getting inside the tent, this is a great option for camping in Summer.
-You can take the rain fly off in the even and let the mesh ceiling provide ventilation to keep the tent cool on warm nights.
+The Coleman Instant Cabin tent is a great option for camping in Summer with its Dark Room Technology to block light and heat from getting inside the tent.
+You can take the rain fly off in and let the mesh ceiling provide ventilation to keep the tent cool on warm nights.

-There’s only one tent that we would consider taking out in winter and it’s the canvas TETON.
+There’s only one tent that we would consider taking out in winter and it’s the canvas TETON tent.

 Canvas insulates heat better in winter, meaning your tent should do a better job of keeping warm as the temperature outside cools.
 There are also two stove jacks, meaning you can safely bring a stove into your tent to keep warm.

 It’s not even close.
-Canvas is such a sturdy and durable fabric, we’re pretty confident that this tent from TETON will last the longest out of all of these models.
+Canvas is such a sturdy and durable fabric, we’re pretty confident that this camping tent from TETON will last the longest out of all of these tents.
 If you want a tent that will last for decades, this is the one to go for.

 Frequently Asked Questions